vanboxen/vanboxen.github.io/posts/Welcome file.md

 You will get a prompt to insert user pass so use one of the accounts running on that device better a admin account so see all options.
 In any case, on top of the browser you will have the option to grant you admin rights inserting the password for root.

+At the top left
-Clicking at the top left where your user name is displayed will give you access to all the other devices and to the dashboard.
+Clicking at the top left, where your user name is displayed; will give you access to all the other devices (you will need to login if ssh key was not fconfigured) and to the dashboard.

 The interface is really intuitive and it exactly grants you access to what it says, logs, packages, even virtual machines are now handy!

 ## Create files and folders